John Harbottle

-John Harbottle (born 1851) was a Newcastle businessman, songwriter and angler in the late 19th century.
+John Harbottle (born c.
+1851) was a Newcastle businessman, songwriter and angler in the late 19th century.
 He was also an active member of the Northumberland and Newcastle Angling Clubs and singer/performer at the club meetings.
 His most famous song is probably "Streams of the North" which won the local newspaper prize in 1891.

 Life

-John Harbottle was born in 1851 in Newcastle, the eldest son of Mr Thomas Harbottle, a respected tradesman who carried on business also in Newcastle.]
+John Harbottle was born in about 1851 in Newcastle, the eldest son of Mr Thomas Harbottle, a respected tradesman who carried on business also in Newcastle.]

 He took up poetry at a very young age and had written many poems and acrostics before he reached his twenties.